 Choose a Theme

 First thing is to pick a theme.
-You can search through dozens of free templates on the wordpress.org theme directory or a popular theme sites like Envato Market themeforest.
-I’ve bought a few themes (including my current theme: Flatsome) from the Envato Market and I have been very happy with them.
+You can search through dozens of free templates on the wordpress.org theme directory or a popular theme sites like Envato Market.
+I’ve bought a few themes (including my current theme: Flatsome) from them and I have been very happy with them.
 There are dozens of themes to choose from in various categories.

 Use the search bar to look for “travel blogs”.
 You might be hesitant to buy a premium theme when you’re just starting out since you’re not yet making any money from your blog, but it is a good investment and will keep you from having to redesign your blog.
 Purchased themes are updated frequently with new features, offer support, and are more robust and powerful.